LangatGilbert/100daysofcode/README.md

-# 100dayscoding
+# Repo on all personal work

-## Research work to determine if there is a significant difference between male students and female students performance in maths subject
+* `Research` folder contains work to determine if there is a significant difference between male students and female students performance in maths subject